thomas-bouvier/auto-door/README.md

 ### Webserver

-You will need to install a webserver (Nginx ?) to handle incoming requests.
+You will need to install a webserver (nginx ?) to handle incoming requests.
 Don't forget to configure your router to allow incoming connections.
 By default, the HTTP protocol uses port 80, and SSH uses port 22.
 These are the two internal ports you need to expose.

-Although Nginx is listening on port 80, the Node server itself is listening on a different port (8080).
-Therefore, you need to configure Nginx to act as a reverse proxy :
+Although nginx is listening on port 80, the Node server itself is listening on a different port (8080).
+Therefore, you need to configure nginx to act as a reverse proxy :

     server {
         listen 80;